What is breast augmentation surgery?

 Multiple layers of internal, dissolving sutures will typically be used to close the incisions.
 Dr. Antell may place a layer of gauze and a bandage over your new breasts to speed healing.
 The surgery usually takes between one to two hours to complete.

-The Cost of Breast Augmentation
+The Cost of Breast Augmentation in New York City

 Breast Augmentation, or augmentation mammoplasty, is the single most popular cosmetic procedure in the United States and abroad.
 Millions of patients undergo the procedure each year.
 Thankfully, it’s not as costly as most patients anticipate, though costs do vary from patient to patient, and depending on the type of breast implants selected (saline or silicone.)
 Saline implants are the least costly of the available options, though a surprising 85% of patients opt for the more expensive saline implants.
 To determine the full and final cost of your breast augmentation, a number of factors are considered including operating room and anesthesia fees, a consultation fee (which rolls into the procedure itself), and, finally, your surgeon’s fee.
 Please reach out for additional information or for a personal consultation.